 Why bother with EVs?

 While it’s clear that making the switch to hybrids will make an impact on your fleet’s current emissions, you might be wondering why bother with EVs at all?
 The simple fact is that there will be increasing pressure for organisations to minimise emissions.
 New Zealand already has mandatory emission reduction targets for some organisations.
-It’s only a matter of time before those targets become larger.
+It’s only a matter of time before those targets are raised.

 Regardless of if you’re looking to switch your fleet to EVs or are considering using hybrids as a stepping stone, Smartrak can help.
 Our comprehensive emissions reporting solution helps New Zealand organisations accurately report emissions to the NZTA, while our dashboard emissions widget provides a snapshot of current fleet emissions.